-Almera Woodard Johnson was born October 12, 1812, in Westfield, Vermont, the daughter of Ezekiel Johnson and Julia Hills.
+Almera Woodard Johnson was born October 12, 1812, in Westfield, Vermont, the daughter of Ezekiel Johnson and Julia Hills Johnson.
 She moved to Kirtland, Ohio, in 1833 with her family where she, her siblings, and mother were baptized two years later.

-Mary Elizabeth Lightner, a plural wife of the Prophet, related how an angel appeared to him in 1834 commanding him to restore the practice of polygamy.
-She recalled Joseph’s words: “The angel came to me three times between the years of 1834 and 1842 and said I was to obey that principle or he would slay me.”
+Mary Elizabeth Lightner, a plural wife of the Prophet, related how an angel appeared to Joseph Smith in 1834 commanding him to restore the practice of polygamy.
+She recalled his words: “The angel came to me three times between the years of 1834 and 1842 and said I was to obey that principle or he would slay me.”
 1

 Benjamin F. Johnson, Almera’s brother, who was a close friend of the Prophet, remembered: “In talking with my mother … he [Joseph Smith] told her that when the Lord required him to move in plural marriage, that his first thought was to come and ask her for some of her daughters; and I can now understand that the period alluded to was at Kirtland, where she had three unmarried daughters at home.”2 Almera was one of those “three unmarried daughters,” but her introduction to plural marriage occurred seven years later through the assistance of her brother Benjamin who later wrote:

 On the first day of April A.D.
 (1843,) eighteen hundred and forty-three, President Joseph Smith, Orson Hyde, and William Clayton and others came from Nauvoo to my residence in Macedonia or Ramus in Hancock Co.
 Illinois, and were joyfully welcomed by myself and family as our guests.